-The endometrium is the mucus membrane that normally lines the inside of the uterus.
+The endometrium is the normal mucous membrane on the lining of the uterus.
 During the menstrual cycle, it responds to hormones by thickening with blood vessels in preparation for pregnancy.
 Once this does not occur, it breaks down and becomes your period.

 What is Endometriosis?